nf-core/genomeqc/docs/usage.md

 <!-- TODO nf-core: Add documentation about anything specific to running your pipeline.
 For general topics, please point to (and add to) the main nf-core website. -->

-**nf-core/genomeqc** is a pipeline for the diagnosis of the quality of genome assemblies.
-It inputs several genomes and/or their respective annotations, and generates metrics such as completness, contiguity, GC%, number of overlapping genes, which can be later used to assess their quality.
+**nf-core/genomeqc** is a pipeline build to aid in the diagnosis of the quality of genome assemblies.
+It inputs several genomes and/or their respective annotations, and generates metrics such as completness, contiguity, GC% or number of overlapping genes, which can be later used to assess their quality.
 It outputs a phylogenetic tree with the summary metrics, alongside the MultiQC report.
-Bear in mind that this is tree using orthologous genes for a quick comparision of metrics among species/samples, and that phylogenetic inference is not the aim of the pipeline.
+The tree building method uses orthologous genes for a quick comparision of metrics among species/samples.
+Therefore, this pipeline should not be used for phylogenetic inference.

 ## Samplesheet input